andymcguinness/mSlider/README.md

 Why do we have a mystery wrapped in a puzzle wrapped in an enigma?
 Well, we have the wrapper div that's probably full-width, then we have the nav itself which sits inside, and can float around however you desire.
 Just a style choice for me.

 Note that the hrefs here relate back to the slide ID's.
 This is purposeful, and integral.
 Please don't forget to do this!!
-As many slides as you have, you need a nav chunk.
+For each slide, you must make a nav chunk.
 With this slider, that's non-negotiable.

 ## The JS
 Now that you've got your HTML there, you can start implementing the JS.
 Crazy!
 How to define a new slider:

-    var testSlider = new mSlider;
+    var testSlider = new mSlider('#your-id', n);

-And you have yourself a brand new slider!
-Unfortunately, click event handling doesn't come built-in yet, so here's some click events you have to add:

-    // The nav
-    $(document).on('click', '.nav li a', testSlider.mRun.bind(testSlider));

-    // The arrows
-    $(document).on('click', '.slider-nav a.right-arrow', testSlider.mRun.bind(testSlider));
-    $(document).on('click', '.slider-nav a.left-arrow', testSlider.mRun.bind(testSlider));

-    // Play/pause
-    $(document).on('click', '.slider-nav a.play-pause', testSlider.playPause.bind(testSlider));
+In this instantiation, the '#your-slider' is the id you gave the wrapper earlier. n here is the number of slides you have; remember, if that number is 4, this argument is optional.

 Pretty simple, right?
 That's all there is to it!
-If you'd like the extra feature of buttons on one slide that go to the next (or whichever), you can add:
+If you'd like the extra feature of buttons on one slide that go to the next (or whichever), you can add them!

-    $(document).on('click', 'a.slide-toggle', testSlider.mRun.bind(testSlider));

 When you make the button, just like the nav pieces, you have to set the href to whatever slide you're aiming for, and shazam!
 You're set.
 Also, make sure it has the .slide-toggle class.
 Otherwise it won't do anything.
 Sad trombone.

-If you're curious about why .bind() has to be there, the simple reason is that otherwise, mRun/playPause's built-in this keyword would be equal to the event object, which is not the scope we want -- we need it to be reset to be scoped to the actual slider instance.
-That way, we can call other methods without a hitch.

 ## The CSS
 The CSS provides extremely basic styling -- truly nothing exciting.
 It DOES, however, provide extremely necessary positioning, as well as some active/hover states.
 These can/will be added onto/tweaked, but this is enough to make the slider completely functional.